List of football personalities with British honours

 This is a list of football personalities who have received orders, decorations, and medals of the United Kingdom.
 Entries are listed alphabetically under the highest award attained.
 Previous awards, if gained, are listed in the relevant notes section.
 As many as 16 football personalities have been knighted so far (excluding honorary knighthoods).

-All players from the winning team in the 1966 World Cup Final were awarded the MBE, additionally Jack Charlton, Bobby Moore, Gordon Banks and George Eastham were made OBE.
+All players from the winning team in the 1966 World Cup Final were appointed MBE; additionally, Jack Charlton, Bobby Moore, Gordon Banks and George Eastham were made OBE.

 List of recipients

 Former England manager Bobby Robson received a knighthood in 2002.

 Geoff Hurst was knighted in 1998.

 Pelé received an honorary knighthood in 1997.
-As a Brazilian citizen, he was not eligible to receive an actual knighthood.
+As a Brazilian citizen, he was not eligible to receive a substantive knighthood.

-Gary Mabbutt received an MBE in 1994.
+Gary Mabbutt was appointed an MBE in 1994.